Tuwaiq-Data-Science-Bootcamp-V3/Capstone-Proposal/README.md

 ###  Matching Clothes.
 An object detection model to help people with color blindness whether their outfits are matching or not.

-### Scientifically Classifiy Animals.
+### Scientifically Classifiy Animals\plants.
-An image recognition model where you upload a picture of an animal and the output will be their biological classification and family for educational purposes.
+An image recognition model where you upload a picture of an animal\plant and the output will be their biological classification and family for educational purposes.

 ## Dataset Description: